robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I watched Lauren's eyes widen, her glass of wine forgotten.
 As she listened, her hand went over her mouth.

-"Is—is she okay now?" she said.
+"Is — is she okay now?" she said.

 She seemed to shrink into the chair.
 She finally nodded and closed her eyes.